ssc-sp/datahub-portal/developer-guidelines.md

 - Write unit tests for all critical business logic.
 - Write specflow unit tests for all new code, when applicable.
+- Use bUnit and specflow for Blazor component testing.
 - Use a mocking framework like NSubstitute for unit testing dependencies.
 - Aim for high code coverage but prioritize meaningful tests over coverage percentage.